Things to Do in Yosemite Valley: The Ultimate Guide

 a man with hiking poles on the edge of a cliff overlooking yosemite valley

-You are probably already aware that Yosemite Valley is a hiker’s paradise.
-But did you know that there are also short, paved, accessible walks too?
-And you don’t even have to compromise on the view!
-Some of our favorite views are from the valley floor, just steps from the road.
-Here are a couple of our favorite easy Yosemite Valley hikes, and then a couple more strenuous for those looking for a challenge.
+You probably already know that Yosemite Valley is a hiker’s paradise.
+But it’s not just for experienced hikers — there are short, paved, accessible trails too.
+And you don’t even have to compromise on the view: some of our favorite views are from the valley floor, just steps from the road.

 Easy Yosemite Valley Hikes

-• Cook’s Meadow (Shuttle Stop #5 or #6) – 1-mile flat loop with boardwalks and incredible views of the best of Yosemite Valley, including Half Dome, Yosemite Falls, and Glacier Point.
-If you are feeling up for it, extend your walk into Sentinel Meadow and across Swinging Bridge.
+• Cook’s Meadow (Shuttle Stop #5 or #6) – This 1-mile flat loop features boardwalks and incredible views, including Half Dome, Yosemite Falls, and Glacier Point.
+If you’re feeling up for it, extend your walk into Sentinel Meadow and across Swinging Bridge.

-• Lower Yosemite Fall Loop (Shuttle Stop #6) – 1-mile paved loop with only 50 foot elevation change and several beautiful perspectives up at the falls.
+• Lower Yosemite Fall Loop (Shuttle Stop #6) – A 1-mile paved loop with only a 50-foot elevation change and several beautiful views of the falls.

-• Mirror Lake (Shuttle Stop #17) – paved, 2-mile round trip to the lake or 5-mile loop around, beautiful area and reflection of Half Dome in the lake for lucky hikers.
-Lake dries up during summer.
+• Mirror Lake (Shuttle Stop #17) – A paved, 2-mile round trip to the lake or a 5-mile loop around.
+Lucky hikers can see a reflection of Half Dome in the lake — but keep in mind that the lake dries up during summer.

 Hard Yosemite Valley Hikes

-• Vernal and Nevada Falls (Shuttle Stop #16) – 5.4-8-mile strenuous loop to the top of Nevada Fall, via Mist Trail or John Muir Trail, respectively.
-The Mist Trail is undergoing construction with closures through Fall 2023.
+• Vernal and Nevada Falls (Shuttle Stop #16) – A 5.4- or 8-mile loop to the top of Nevada Fall, via the Mist Trail or John Muir Trail, respectively.
+The Mist Trail is undergoing construction with weekday closures from July-October 2025.
 Check here for updates.

-• Upper Yosemite Falls (Shuttle Stop #7) – Strenuous 7.2-mile roundtrip to the top of North America’s tallest waterfall, with close-up views along the way.
-Begins near Camp 4.
+• Upper Yosemite Falls (Shuttle Stop #7) – A strenuous 7.2-mile roundtrip to the top of North America’s tallest waterfall, with close-up views along the way.
+It begins near Camp 4.

-• Four Mile Trail (Shuttle Stop #11) – The 9.6-mile difficult way to get to Glacier Point, earn the view with 3,200 ft. of elevation gain on this full-day hike.
-The full trail is generally open May-Nov, but depends on snowfall.
+• Four-Mile Trail (Shuttle Stop #11) – This 9.6-mile hike is a difficult but rewarding way to get to Glacier Point, with 3,200 feet of elevation gain.
+The full trail is generally open May-Nov, depending on snowfall.

 Non-hiking Things to Do in Yosemite Valley